Multi-Objective Hyperparameter Optimization in Machine Learning -- An Overview

 \subsection{Computational efficiency}

 Technical constraints have always limited ML research and application, but with the increasing prominence of deep learning, efficiency in ML has become an important topic~\citep{sandler2018mobilenetv2, tan2019efficientnet, tan2019mnasnet, wang2020multi}.
 This section will not address efficiency of the actual optimization process -- be it model search, hyperparameter optimization or NAS~\citep{baker2017accelerating, liu2018hierarchical, tan2019efficientnet}, which is an active research area in its own right.
-In the context of this work, we see efficiency as a desirable quality of an ML model with a given HP configuration in terms of computational effort needed for training or prediction\footnote{The optimization process can become more efficient if it focuses on efficient candidates during optimization.
+In the context of this work, we see efficiency as a desirable quality of an ML model with a given hyperparameter configuration in terms of computational effort needed for training or prediction\footnote{The optimization process can become more efficient if it focuses on efficient candidates during optimization.
 An example of this correlation is the expected improvement per second acquisition function~\citep{snoek_practical_2012} in BO, which often prefers configurations that are quick to evaluate.}.
 When taking efficiency into account, a common scenario is the existence of resource limitations which have to be respected, e.g., the memory consumption of the model has to be below the available memory to allow for deployment.
 In these scenarios it may be more useful to the practitioner to formulate a constrained (single-objective or multi-objective, depending on the remaining objectives) optimization problem.
 Another approach to interpret efficiency in the context of an ML model is \emph{Feature Efficiency}, which will be addressed in Section~\ref{ssec:sparseness}.